Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: EARLY NUMERACY: By June 2025, Shadow Oaks Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 10 percentage points or ≥ 80%.
+Performance Objective 7: EARLY NUMERACY: By June 2026, Shadow Oaks Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 10 percentage points or ≥ 80%.

-Evaluation Data Sources: K-2 Math Progress Monitoring (Baseline Year)
+Evaluation Data Sources: End of Year (EOY) K-2 Math Progress Monitoring

 Strategy 1: Teachers will use backwards planning and the district math curriculum to plan out math lessons that support student mastery of the math standards.
 Teachers will plan with their team and receive support from campus and district math specialists to deepen their knowledge of their curriculum and become expert math teachers.
+Through collaborative learning, we are sharing our internalization of lessons and how we are aggressively monitoring while scholars practice independently.

 Strategy's Expected Result/Impact: Teachers will monitor scholar growth, analyze data and deliver effective instruction.